Top C# Interview Questions

 C#Property AccessorsEncapsulation

 Property accessors in C# are the `get` and `set` methods used to read and write a property's value, providing controlled access to a private field.
+Example:

 class Person {